Can You Lose Your Salvation? A Critique of Calvinism's Answer

 He is saying that the non-elect sometimes feel saved, that they are sometimes affected as much as the elect are and so they end up truly thinking they are saved.
 And he goes on to say that this is because they have been given a sort of temporary faith, from Jesus, not a real faith that saves but just enough of this "temporary faith" to convict them in hell more.

-So it's not enough that God predestined the non-elect to hell, just because He wanted to, because He hated them before He even made them ... but now He wants to have even more reason to condemn them to hell, to make their damnation even more justifiable!
+So it's not enough that Calvi-god predestined the non-elect to hell just because he wanted to, because he hated them before he even made them ... but now he wants to have even more reason to condemn them to hell, to make their damnation even more justifiable!

-So condemning them to hell for the unbelief God created in them and the sins He made them commit isn't enough!?!
-Now He has to make them feel securely saved before sending to them to eternal torment, as if that justifies God predestining them to hell, as though they somehow "earned" it more!?!
+So condemning them to hell for the unbelief he created in them and the sins he made them commit isn't enough!?!
+Now he has to make them feel securely saved before sending to them to eternal torment, as if that justifies his predestining them to hell in the first place, as though they somehow "earned" it more!?!

 Fabulous!